Management of Civil Engineering Construction

 team, involvement with the main contractor, reports and recommendations, Design process

-: co-ordination and control during construction on site contractual relationships of
+management: co-ordination and control during construction on site contractual relationships of

 the project manager, powers, responsibilities, authority and accountability, fees